asreview/asreview-makita/joss/paper.md

 # Statement of need

-Although tools such as ASReview LAB [@asreview_lab] offer various ways to simulate the screening process in systematic reviews, there is a need for automation in setting up the research environment for large scale simulations research.
+Although tools such as ASReview LAB [@asreview_lab] offer various ways to simulate the screening process in systematic reviews via its WebApp, there is a need for automation in setting up the research environment for large scale simulations research.
 ASReview Makita fills this gap by automating the workflow setup, preparing GitHub repositories, documentation, pre/post-processing code, and generating execution scripts.

 Simplifying reproducibility and maintaining an organized folder structure are crucial for scientific research.
 They ensure that experiments can be reliably